juulsmustdie/SWE3313_TEAM9/Requirements/Customer-Notes.md

 Users cannot click place order or check out button if the order is empty.

-After clicking Checkout, Our users must see:
+After clicking Checkout, our users must see:

 -	A list of items in the order.